CamilleDang/proj5/README.md

 ## 1.7.2: Inpainting

-We can use this same logic, but now inpaint a certain part of the image
+We can use this same logic, but now inpaint a certain part of the image and keep the rest of the image intact.

 Example 1: Inpainting the Top of the Campanile